cloudnative-pg/cloudnative-pg/docs/src/kubectl-plugin.md

 from each pod in the cluster.
 By default, the `logs cluster` sub-command will display all the logs from each pod in the cluster.
-If combined with the "follow" flag `-f`, the number of logs specified by `--tail` will be retrieved until the current time, and and from then the new logs will be followed.
+If combined with the "follow" flag `-f`, the number of logs specified by `--tail` will be retrieved until the current time, and from then the new logs will be followed.

 NOTE: unlike other `cnpg` plugin commands, the `-f` is used to denote "follow" rather than specify a file.
 This keeps with the convention of `kubectl logs`,